 Victims of hateful acts often feel vulnerable, alone and angry.
 Even when the attack is impersonal-graffiti on a wall, for example-victims often feel personally violated and individually targeted.

-A victim's wishes regarding privacy should be respected.
-If the victim is a teacher, then a close colleague or department head should check in with that individual to discuss privacy issues.
-In the case of a student, have a designated safe contact person ask the student about her wishes regarding privacy.
-If a victim voices a desire to go public, initiate a conversation about the risks of doing so (media scrutiny, nasty comments in online settings, an inability to go back to anonymity) to make sure she is making an informed decision.
+An affected person's wishes regarding privacy should be respected.
+If the targeted person is a teacher, then a close colleague or department head should check in with that individual to discuss privacy issues.
+In the case of a student, have a designated safe contact person ask the student about their wishes regarding privacy.
+If a targeted person voices a desire to go public, initiate a conversation about the risks of doing so (media scrutiny, nasty comments in online settings, an inability to go back to anonymity) to make sure they are making an informed decision.
 Balance the risk of going public against the reasons for doing so.
-For many victims, there is a real sense of power in speaking up and out.
+For many targets of a bias incident or hate crime, there is a real sense of power in speaking up and out.
 For others, going public would make a terrible situation even worse.